-Plan A Staycation
+7. Plan A Staycation

 Check out these great options for a staycation no matter where you live:

-Do A Home Energy Audit
+8. Do A Home Energy Audit

 If your home isn’t brand new, chances are it’s leaking energy somewhere.
 But, you can save hundreds to thousands of dollars every year by doing a home energy audit.

-Getting the services of a home energy auditor may cost a few hundred dollars but if you want to do a home energy audit yourself, you may use the checklist from the US Department of Energy.
+Getting the services of a home energy auditor may cost a few hundred dollars but if you want to do a home energy audit yourself, you can use the checklist from the US Department of Energy.

-Turn Down Your Home’s Hot Water Heater
+9. Turn Down Your Home’s Hot Water Heater

 Everyone loves to step into a hot shower during the cold winter, but, do you really need it that hot during summer?

 According to the US Department of Energy, we spend between $310 to $400 or even more every year heating water for our homes.

-Make Your Own Personal Care Products
+10. Make Your Own Personal Care Products

 Did you know that an average family spends around $300 to $500 on personal care items?
 You can reduce this expense by making the products while enjoying yourself.
 Not only can you make these products for yourself but you can also sell them.
 Making this is one of the best ways to make and save money.

 Check out this post: DIY Coconut Oil Shaving Cream